virgesmith/pico-crypto-key/README.md

 ## Dependencies/prerequisites

-Both pico and pico_w boards are supported.
-The latter requires the wifi driver purely for the LED (which is connected to the wifi chip) to function. wifi and bluetooth will not be enabled.
+Both Pico and Pico W boards are supported.
+The latter requires the wifi driver purely for the LED (which is connected to the wifi chip) to function.
+However, neither wifi nor bluetooth are enabled.

-`pico-crypto-key` comes as a python (dev) package that provides:
+`pico-crypto-key` is a python (dev) package that provides:

 - a simplified build process
 - a python interface to the device.